thingsboard/thingsboard.github.io/docs/samples/esp8266/index.md

 * TOC
 {:toc}

-[ESP8266](https://en.wikipedia.org/wiki/ESP8266) is a highly integrated chip designed for the needs of a new connected world.
-It offers a complete and self-contained Wi-Fi networking solution, allowing it to either host the application or to offload all Wi-Fi networking functions from another application processor.
+[ESP8266](https://en.wikipedia.org/wiki/ESP8266) is a very popular low-cost Wi-Fi chip with TCP/IP stack support and MCU capability.
-The applications in this samples that are running on Arduino are developed using [Arduino IDE](https://www.arduino.cc/en/Main/Software).
+The applications in this samples that are running on ESP8266 core for Arduino and are developed using [Arduino IDE](https://www.arduino.cc/en/Main/Software).

 ## Samples